dwyl/phase-three/plan.md

 We will use **our own products** across all of our training, demonstrating that we have successfully implemented what we are teaching consistently.

+As we do now, we will continue to evaluate each part our product and services cycle as a potential candidate for a learning resource and workshop.

 ##### Workshops
 Workshops will be run *internally* in QuietSpace to share our knowledge with our team and with [QuietSpace](#co-working) members as well as for our [services